BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

 ## Limitations

--Duration
+- Duration
--Bioreactor maintenance
+- Bioreactor maintenance

 ## Future directions

--extend experiment duration
+- extend experiment duration
--Use Oxygen sensors
+- Use Oxygen sensors
--Nutrient supplementation
+- Nutrient supplementation
--Convert controls into replicates
+- Convert controls into replicates
--Investigate microbial inhibition
+- Investigate microbial inhibition
+- Testing bioplastic toxicity: A future study to investigate the potential toxicity of vegetable based bioplastics could use multiple bioreactors to test the ability of a variety of naturally occurring microbial communities to grow in the presence of vegetable starch based plastics.

 # References